aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

 ### What is Data Visualisation?

-Data Visualization is the representation of data or information in a graph, chart, or other visual format.
+Data Visualization represents data or information in a graph, chart, or other visual formats.

-It communicates relationships of the data with images.
+It communicates the relationships of the data with images.